6ixsvp/DarkRP/README.md

-# Welcome to the DarkRP Resources Hub!
+# Welcome to the DarkRP Resources Hub! | This is no longer being worked on 9/5/25

 This repository is your go-to place for everything related to the **DarkRP gamemode** for Garry's Mod.
 Whether you're a new server owner or a seasoned veteran, you'll find useful tools, guides, and addons to enhance your DarkRP experience.